ritchieng/deep-learning-wizard/docs/language_model/llm/llm_intro_hyperparameter_tuning.md

     === "**Easy Option | Install Ollama Directly**"

-        If you do not want to run apptainer, feel free to just install the [Ollama](https://ollama.com) executable, and you can get up and running with all the Ollama commands like `ollama serve` and `ollama run mistral` for example.
+        If you do not want to run apptainer, feel free to just install the [Ollama](https://ollama.com) executable, and you can get up and running with all the Ollama commands like `ollama serve` and `ollama run gemma:7b` for example.

     === "**Hard/Scalable Option | Using Apptainer**"